evoss808/tmucronatum/README.md

 ### Where Myth and Nature Meet

-While chinampas were critical to the success of the Aztec empire, religious beliefs were similarly integral to the lives of this prosperous society.
-Rituals and daily practices were documented in Aztec codices, painted manuscripts depicting everything from taxation and trade to history and science.
-Since the ahuehuete is tied so closely to the history of the Mesoamerican people, it plays a prominent role throughout different texts, yet is noticeably absent from the <span eid=”Q2204297”> Libellus de Medicinalibus Indorum Herbis </span>.
+While chinampas were critical to the success of the Aztec empire, religious beliefs and practices were similarly integral to the lives of this prosperous society.
+Since the ahuehuete is tied so closely to the history of the Mesoamerican people, it plays a prominent role throughout different Aztex codices, yet is noticeably absent from the <span eid=”Q2204297”> Libellus de Medicinalibus Indorum Herbis </span>.
 Commonly referred to as the Badianas Manuscript, this herbal manifesto describing medicinal properties of plants reads similarly to the traditional herbarium sheet, with an added reverence for place, grounding each specimen in its local environment.
 Rethinking the inclusion of the ahuehuete in botanical drawings suggests the importance of including the cultural link often lost in contemporary herbarium sheets.

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/b/be/Badianus.jpg"
        label="A page from the *Libellus* illustrating the tlahçolteoçacatl, tlayapaloni, axocotl and chicomacatl plants, used to treat injuries to the body." author="Martín de la Cruz and translated into Latin by Juan Badianus, 1552" license="public domain">

 The reimagined herbarium sheet to the right weaves mythology and the legacy of chinampas into the representation of the ahuehuete.
 Like the Aztec civilization, the chinampa drawing is built upon the Aztec creation myth.
-In the beginning, the dual god Ometecuhtli/Omecihuatl created itself and its four children which represented the cardinal directions.[^ref18] The four gods then got to work creating the world, starting with water, other deities, and a sea monster Cipactli.
+In the beginning, the dual god <span eid="Q516456">Ometecuhtli/Omecihuatl</span> created itself and its four children which represented the cardinal directions.[^ref18] The four gods then got to work creating the world, starting with water, other deities, and a sea monster Cipactli.
 Cipactli was part fish and crocodile, a voracious creature that ate every creation that fell into the water.
 Eventually the gods attacked the monster, finally defeating her and establishing the universe from her body.
 Thirteen heavens stretched from her head to her tail, with earth in the middle.[^ref19] In one interpretation, the world is literally built on the back of Cipactli, thus, the scaly monster grounds the soil in the drawing.

 <param ve-image url="tmucronatum_300.jpg"
        label="A reimagined herbarium sheet for T. mucronatum that incorporates the chinampa layers." author="Erin Voss, 2021"
-       region="-1172,64,5862,4557">
+       region="-1172,345,5862,4557">
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/f/f2/Ometecuhtli-Omecihuatl.jpg"
       label="Ometecuhtli and Omecihuatl depicted in the Codex Fejérváry-Mayer." author="unknown scribe in the Codex Fejérváry-Mayer"